bibiki/benjalin/README.md

 You may freely copy this code and use it as you wish.

-If you'd rather just see the app, you can find it [here](https://gogle.com)
+If you'd rather just see the app, you can clone the code navigate to the root folder, that is benjalin, and then run ```npx expo start```